VeryBitter/PiSpec20_stellarnet/README.md

 - pyusb 1.0.0a3  (Linux example:  sudo pip install pyusb==1.0.0a3)
 - numpy
 - python-matplotlib

+- - screen (if you want to hide the background processes)
 - json
 - python-requests
-- curl
-- screen (if you want to hide the background processes)
 - python-flask
 - python-virtualenv  (if you want to run this in a virtual environment)
 - Tkinter